ahmedkalash/Souq-3ookaz/README.md

     ▪ Prevent too many fiald login attempts
     ▪ Authentication with google
     ▪ Supports multi-languages
+    ▪ Product description page
+        ▪ Product review and ratings
+        ▪ Product attributes
+        ▪ Product short description
+        ▪ Product long description
+        ▪ Related products in PDP
+        ▪ Product special price if exist

 ### Admin Side
     ▪ Website settings managment
+    ▪ Website translation managment
     ▪ Can perform CRUD operation for the product categoey ▪ Can perform CRUD operation for the product
     ▪ Can attach and de-attach product to/from categoey ▪ Can perform CRUD operation for the product Attributes ▪ Supports multi-languages
+    ▪ Can add a special price to a product
+    ▪ Can add related products to a product